Can a No Credit Check Loan Actually Hurt Your Credit?

 “A ‘no credit check’ loan will actually decrease your credit score temporarily the instant you get it.
 Even though there is no credit inquiry involved, when the new account is reported to the credit bureaus it adds debt to your total liabilities, which is 30% of your credit score,” he told us.

-But as Yates says, this is temporary, so if you pay back the loan, “your credit score will go back to where it was.”
+This is temporary, Yates says, so if you pay back the loan, “your credit score will go back to where it was.”

-But many of these loans are designed to keep you from repaying them.
-The short payment terms are no mistake.
-It’s a system designed to trap you.
+However, many of these loans are structured to keep you from repaying them.
+The short payment terms are intentional creating a system to trap you.

 If (or when) you find yourself unable to pay back the full loan in time, the lender will give you the option to “rollover.”
 In other words, you can pay a fee to extend your loan.
 It’s going to make things even more expensive, but what choice do you have?